liga-swp/snippets/snippets/01_auto_formatting.md

 - [`yapf`](https://github.com/google/yapf)

 Check out [this](https://www.kevinpeters.net/auto-formatters-for-python) blog post for more details.
-Chances are quite high that your editor supports one of the above formatters via a plugin.
+Chances are high your editor supports one of the above formatters via a plugin.

 ---